-How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+How much your adult dog eats depends on their size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.

-The quality of dog food you buy also makes a difference — the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
+The quality of dog food you buy also makes a difference--the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.

-First, look down at him.
+First, look down at your dog.
 You should be able to see a waist.
-Then place your hands on his back, thumbs along the spine, with the fingers spread downward.
-You should be able to feel but not see his ribs without having to press hard.
-If you can't, he needs less food and more exercise.
+Then place your hands on their back, thumbs along the spine, with the fingers spread downward.
+You should be able to feel but not see their ribs without having to press hard.
+If you can't, they need less food and more exercise.

 Giant Schnauzers can be prone to gastric torsion and should be fed two or three small meals per day to avoid any build up of gas.

-Coat, Color and Grooming
+Coat Color And Grooming

 The Giant Schnauzer's outer coat is wiry, hard, and dense, with hairs that stand up from the skin.
 Beneath it is a soft undercoat.
-On his face are a harsh beard and eyebrows, the Schnauzer hallmark.
+On the face are a harsh beard and eyebrows, the Schnauzer hallmark.

 The coat is solid black or pepper and salt.
 The pepper-and-salt coloring is a combination of black and white hairs, and white hairs banded with black.
 At a short distance, the pepper-and-salt coat appears gray.

 Be warned, however, that if you clip your Schnauzer's coat instead of stripping it, eventually the texture will change.
 It will feel very soft and may shed more.
-Clippering can also cause a pepper-and-salt coat to look solid silver or solid black, depending on the color of the undercoat.
+Clipping can also cause a pepper-and-salt coat to look solid silver or solid black, depending on the color of the undercoat.

 Because of their size, energy level, and commanding nature, Giant Schnauzers are not recommended for homes with young children.
-The suggested age range is 12 and older who have the maturity to interact appropriately with a large-breed dog.
+The suggested age range is twelve and older who have the maturity to interact appropriately with a large-breed dog.

 Always teach children how to approach and touch dogs, and always supervise any interactions between dogs and young children to prevent any biting or ear or tail pulling on the part of either party.

-Teach your child never to approach any dog while he's sleeping or eating or to try to take the dog's food away.
+Teach your child never to approach any dog while they're sleeping or eating or to try to take the dog's food away.
 No dog, no matter how good-natured, should ever be left unsupervised with a child.